New World (Dis-)Order =

 V. Geography =

-In phase three of the European revolution [ID], Europe was globalized far beyond the uni-directional limits set in the earlier imperialistic era.
-Globalization was no longer a one-way street, from "The West" to the rest of the world.
-Now globalization came from all directions.
-European civilization was now transformed in the heat of total war.
-European civilization was picked up around the world, turned to local purposes, and then aimed back against "The West".
+In three decades between 1914 and 1945, European civilization was transformed in the heat of catastrophic total war.
+European world dominance diminished, yet European civilization was picked up around the world, turned to local purposes, and then aimed back against "The West".
 The rise of the Japanese empire was the first unexpected and powerful expression of this phenomenon [LOOP on Japan in the era of Meiji Restoration].
-Much the same could be said about the rise of Islamic militancy [EG = "Taliban" LOOP].
+The rise of China and India followed the same trend.
+In certain ways the rise of Islamic militancy fits this pattern [EG = "Taliban" LOOP].

 Managerial state-capitalism was the characteristic pattern of powerful nation-states that rose on the periphery of west Europe = The Soviet Union and the People's Republic of China, to name only two.
 The revolutionary European concept "equality", stripped of its sister concept "liberty", dominated a form of command democracy which has become the characteristic ideology of global nation-states.
 In the early 21st century, the world's most populous nation-state, China, was ruled (managed, administered, employed) by a Communist Party that took its initial inspiration from an 1848 German-language manifesto written by Karl Marx and Friedrich Engels.